 A quick post here to think about—do you want or need a continuous source of the freshest phytoplankton or do you want to minimize the time you spend doing all the phytoplankton culture chores?

-Your answer to the question will provide you an opportunity to tweak the methods described here to best suit your own needs.
+Your answer to the question will provide you with an opportunity to tweak the methods described here to best suit your own needs.

-Rather than harvesting 2/3 of the volume every 7 days, stagger things on your first harvest so that one container is harvested 2/3, one by 1/2, and one by 1/3.
+Rather than harvest 2/3 of the volume every 7 days, stagger things on your first harvest so that one container is harvested 2/3, one by 1/2, and one by 1/3.
 The container that was only 1/3 harvested will ‘green-up’ first in a few days, followed by the 1/2 container, followed by the 1/3 container.

 Phytoplankton Culture Storage

 Try to use some of your fresh phytoplankton right away.
 If you did grow more than you can use, storing your phytoplankton is easy.

 Simply fill and cap empty water bottles and keep it in the refrigerator.

 If storing the phytoplankton for longer periods of time, you’ll notice that the phytoplankton cells settle to the bottom–make sure you shake it up at least once a week or the culture will spoil/rot.